timeurg/BG3WIP/README.md

 ## How to use

 1. You have to know how to use https://github.com/Norbyte/lslib at the moment.
-Unpack and run batch lsf -> lsx  conversion on Patch1.pac, Gustav.pak, Shared.pak and list them dirs in .globals.js at the minimum, add directories as you see fit in .globals.js or commands later.
+Unpack and run batch lsf -> lsx  conversion on Patch1.pac, Gustav.pak, Shared.pak at the minimum, add directories as you see fit later.
 2. Install Node.js https://nodejs.org/en/download/current
 3. Download and place this directory somewhere convinient.
-4. Copy/Rename `.example.globals.js` to `.globals.js` and type in your values there
 5. Right-click your windows start icon choose Powershell or whatever looks most like it, a terminal window will open
 6. type `cd /d WHERE_YOU_PLACED_THIS`, hit enter
 5. type `npm i`, hit enter
-7. type `node bg3`, if everything went well a help message with available commands will be shown.
+7. type `node bg3`, if everything went well you will be propted for pathes to neccessary directories, once all is set this command produces a help message with available commands.

 ## Credits